AP Calculus BC Course Syllabus

 Homework

-The best way to learn Calculus is to do some homework every day (well, 5 days a week is fine).
+The best way to learn Calculus is to do some homework every day (well, 5 days a week is probably fine).

 1. Please write your name, Block, and assignment on your homework.